-What we see from the above is the more research and investigation we do the more confidence we have in the price, until eventually we have 100% confidence and we don’t have to add any contingency to our price.
+What we see from the above is the more research and investigation we do the more confidence we have at the price, until eventually we have 100% confidence and we don’t have to add any contingency to our price.

 If a contractor’s price for a project is too low they’ll lose money on the project.
 If the contractor’s price is too high they’ll never win the project.
 The contractor’s price is usually made up of known costs (facts) and these are exact prices provided by subcontractors and suppliers.
 There is no need to add a contingency to these items.
-Then there are some items which are estimates.
+Then there are some items that are estimates.
 This could be an estimated quantity, an estimate of wastage or an estimate of the rate of production.

-Depending on the confidence on how the figures were derived the contractor may add a contingency to the item.
+Depending on the confidence in how the figures were derived the contractor may add a contingency to the item.
 But each item usually has a different degree of certainty, so the contingency added would be different for different items.
 Contractors must always take care that they aren’t adding contingency on top of contingency.

 The more work contractors put into calculating their prices for projects and the more uncertainties they can turn into certainties, the less contingency should be added to their price.
-The best and most experienced contractors have a record of prices and productions from past projects and they will have very high confidence in their price so won’t add any contingency.
+The best and most experienced contractors have a record of prices and productions from past projects and they will have very high confidence in their price so they won’t add any contingency.

 Are you adding contingency on top of contingency?